dashpay/p2pool-dash/README.md

 * The Bitcoin Foundation for its generous support of P2Pool
 * The Litecoin Project for its generous donations to P2Pool
 * The Vertcoin Community for its great contribution to P2Pool
-* vertoe, chaeplin, dstorm and mr.slaveg from the Darkcoin/Dash Community
+* jakehaas, vertoe, chaeplin, dstorm and mr.slaveg from the Darkcoin/Dash Community